 He said that he was in no doubt that after the World Trade Center bombings this pre-existing US plan had been built upon and would be implemented within two or three weeks.

-Concluding Remarks: Twenty-two Years Later
+Concluding Remarks: Twenty-three Years Later

 Afghanistan did not attack America on September 11, 2001.